-Check out the following list to find the names of just a few brands that are worth trying.
+Check out the following list to find the names of just a few brands that are worth trying:

-- ✓ Asbach Uralt (Germany): The top-selling brandy in Germany. - ✓ Aztec DeOro (Mexico): A 12-year-old brandy made using the solera method.
-(See the sidebar, "The solera method," later in this chapter.) - ✓ Brandy de Jerez (Spain): Produced in southern Spain. - Carlos I (Spain): Ranked among the finest in the world. - ✓ Don Pedro (Mexico): Pot-stilled and solera-aged. - ✓ Fellipe II (Spain): The number-one-selling Spanish brandy in the United States. - ✓ Metaxa (Greece): The most famous Greek brandy. - ✓ Presidente (Mexico): The largest-selling brandy in Mexico and the world. - ✓ Stock 84 (Italy): Produced by Stock Distillery of Trieste, Italy.
+- Asbach Uralt (Germany): The top-selling brandy in Germany. - Aztec DeOro (Mexico): A 12 year old brandy made using the solera method.
+(See the nearby sidebar "The solera method" for details on this technique.) - Brandy de Jerez (Spain): Produced in southern Spain. - Carlos I (Spain): Ranked among the finest in the world. - ✓ Don Pedro (Mexico): Pot-stilled and solera-aged. - Fellipe II (Spain): The number-one-selling Spanish brandy in the United States. - Metaxa (Greece): The most famous Greek brandy. - Presidente (Mexico): The largest-selling brandy in Mexico and the world. - Stock 84 (Italy): Produced by Stock Distillery of Trieste, Italy.